domi-cmd/PSE_Abilium/deliverables/dokumentation/Guide_Advanced_Start_For_Devs.md

 ```bash
 ssh pi@your_hostname.local
 ```
 Make sure your computer is connected to the same WiFi as the Raspberry Pi.
-Enter the password you chose earlier.

 ### 9. Create Setup Script
 Once you have a connection, use the following command: